sourcegraph/handbook/content/engineering/search/iteration_log.md

     - The [feedback from the first round of user testing](https://github.com/sourcegraph/sourcegraph/issues/13944) has been implemented.
     - The design team is able to run subsequent rounds of user testing for feedback.
     - If user testing is completed, and feedback is addressed, the tour is turned on for all Sourcegraph.com new users by default.
-    - Metrics collection will be reviewed
-    - Metrics logging is reviewed and approved by @ebrodymoore and @rrhyne
+    - Metrics logging is reviewed and approved by @ebrodymoore and @rrhyne.
 - **Work log:**
-    - YYYY-MM-DD: $UPDATE
+    - 2020-09-25: Fixes for the first round of user testing have been implemented in a [PR](https://github.com/sourcegraph/sourcegraph/pulls/attfarhan), approved by @limitedmage and awaiting review from @rrhyne and @lguychard.
+Metrics have been reviewed and approved by @ebrodymoore and rrhyne.

 ### Search expressions